riatelab/bertin/README.md

 #### Match

-Function to evaluate the quality of a join between the data and the background map.
+*match()* is a function to evaluate the quality of a join between the data and the background map.
 It returns a chart.
-[Source](https://github.com/neocarto/bertin/blob/main/src/match.js) [Example](https://observablehq.com/d/608ed06a679bfeca)
+[Source](https://github.com/neocarto/bertin/blob/main/src/match.js) [Example](https://observablehq.com/d/608ed06a679bfeca?collection=@neocartocnrs/bertin)

 ~~~js
 let testjoin = bertin.match(countries, "ISO3_CODE", maddison, "countrycode")